 You will also still have to pay taxes on reinvested distribution income.
 In the eyes of the IRS, it doesn’t matter what you choose to do with your cash.
 They only care about the fact that you received a distribution, which means that cash reinvested with the DRIP will still be considered a component of your taxable income for that fiscal year.
 This is something to plan for so that you don’t get hit with an unexpected bill from Uncle Sam.

 Finally, with any DRIP program, it’s important to stay organized from a bookkeeping perspective.
-Yieldstreet will help you track any DRIP transactions made through the Yieldstreet Prism Fund.
+Yieldstreet will help you track any DRIP transactions made through the Yieldstreet Alternative Income Fund.
 Just remember to maintain oversight of your records, in case you need them at some point for any income and tax-related questions that may come up down the road.